iggym/nodeaddressapi/README.md

 ```
 make sure mongod is running and there is a /data/db directory

+## Database
+The data is stored in mongo.
+*The api starts with an empty database.*

-## Installing MongoDB with Homebrew
+### Installing MongoDB with Homebrew
 ```
 brew install mongodb
 mkdir -p /data/db